SilGosker/SimpleSockets/README.md

 public class ChatSocket : EasySocket
 {
-    public ChatSocket(WebSocket webSocket, EasySocketOptions options) : base(webSocket, options)
-    {
-    }

     public override Task OnMessage(string message)
     {
         return Task.CompletedTask;
     }
 }
 ```
 This is the bare minimum behavior.
-The long constructor and the overridden `OnMessage` method  is required to make the code compile and work.
+The overridden `OnMessage` method  is required to make the code compile.
 The `OnMessage` method is invoked whenever the server receives a message from the client.

-*Note that dependency injection is available here.
-If needed you can inject your custom services into our `ChatSocket` class*.
+*Note: You can inject your custom services into our `ChatSocket` class using DI*.

 At the moment, we simply return `Task.CompletedTask`.
 But in our chat application, we want other clients that are connected to the server to receive the client's message!